 When Feibleman’s opened, it was the first store in Shreveport to offer its own credit card, and later, was the first to have an escalator that went above the second floor.
 The building’s towering presence and ornate design was conceived by Samuel G. Wiener, a Shreveport architect known worldwide for his International-styled works.
 Within just a couple of years, Feibleman’s became known as Feibleman’s/Sears and later, just Sears.

-The old Feibelman’s/Sears building marked more than a new beginning on its opening day in 1925.
-Perhaps more importantly, the edifice has become a reminder that instead of looking outward for a new beginning, renewal can come from where it all started originally.
+The old Feibleman’s/Sears building marked a new beginning on its opening day in 1925.
+Now the building stands as a reminder that instead of looking outward, renewal can come from inside.